best-practice-and-impact/ONS_minimum_RAP/README.md

-# Minimum reproducible analytical pipelines (RAP) guidance for the Office for National Statistics (ONS)
+# Minimum Reproducible Analytical Pipelines (RAP) standards for the Office for National Statistics (ONS)

-This repository contains draft minimum RAP standards for the ONS.
-This is not currently finalised, nor is this guidance official ONS policy at this time.
+This repository contains draft minimum standards for building Reproducible Analytical Pipelines at the ONS.
+The standards are not currently finalised, so this guidance is not official ONS policy yet.
+The site is published as an alpha version to get feedback.
 The contents of this repository should only be used for feedback purposes.

 ## Building the site

-Make sure you have quarto installed and working.
-With the R project open in RStudio, run the following command:
+Make sure you have [quarto](https://quarto.org/) installed and working before you start.

+We have used [RStudio](https://posit.co/products/open-source/rstudio/) and [R](https://www.r-project.org/) to build the site.
+To follow the same approach, make sure you have R and RStudio installed.
+Install the [quarto](https://cloud.r-project.org/web/packages/quarto/index.html) package and associated dependencies for R.

+Open the R project ONS_minimum_RAP.Rproj open in RStudio.

+Run the following command:

 ```
 quarto::quarto_render("site")